2022 All-Ireland Senior Football Championship: Qualifiers format

 All counties in the competition play in their provincial championships.
 However, only the counties in National Football League Division 1 and Division 2 play in the All-Ireland Championship qualifiers after losing a game in their provincial championships.
 The counties in National Football League Division 3 and Division 4 (as they stand when the 2022 league concludes after the resulting promotion and relegation changes have been applied) do not progress into the All-Ireland series and instead enter the second-tier Tailteann Cup once they are knocked out of their provincial championship.
 The only exception to this is that all eight provincial finalists progress, regardless of their league division; the four provincial champions progress to the All-Ireland quarter-finals, while the four beaten provincial finalists will play off against the best four teams from the Qualifiers for a place in the quarter-finals.

 Division 1 and 2 teams who are knocked out of their province without reaching the provincial final play off in the Qualifiers, on a straight knock-out basis.
 The four survivors play off with the four beaten provincial championship finalists, in a final qualifier round to complete the double-elimination format.
 The four winners of this final qualifier round join the four provincial champions in the All-Ireland quarter-finals.

 All-Ireland format

 The four provincial champions play the four winners of the final round of the qualifiers in the quarter-finals.
 Two semi-finals and a final follow.
 All matches are knock-out.

+Teams

+General Information

+Thirty three counties will compete in the All-Ireland Senior Football Championship: seven teams in the Connacht Senior Football Championship, eleven teams in the Leinster Senior Football Championship, six teams in the Munster Senior Football Championship and nine teams in the Ulster Senior Football Championship.